realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 Now, you should be able to open the API explorer: http://127.0.0.1:3000/explorer/

-If everything is fine.
-Run this command to stop the image.
+If everything is fine, run this command to stop the image.

 ```
 docker stop <container id>
 ```

-Our Docker image is all set.
+We are ready to push our Docker image to cloud.

 ### Pushing Docker image to IBM Cloud.